alnoki/AAAAAA/doc/getting-started/what-next.rst

 within the context of :term:`AAAAAA`

-You will soon learn that :term:`AAAAAA` live within the magical, :xref:`open-source <open-source>` world of :ref:`tools-python`.
+You will soon learn that :term:`AAAAAA` live within the magical, :wiki-pg:`open-source <Open-source_software>` world of :ref:`tools-python`.
 Indeed, you shall learn that which you need as you follow the :guilabel:`next`-lit path that has befallen you in :term:`AAAAAA`

 *********************************